-- Connect with Colleagues & Alumni – After you have connected with everyone in your address book, you can then connect with current and past colleagues at your jobs as well as alumni from the college you attended.
+- Connect with Colleagues & Alumni - After you have connected with everyone in your address book, you can then connect with current and past colleagues as well as alumni from the college you attended.

-- Open Networkers Groups – LinkedIn Open Networkers (LIONs) are people who want to connect openly with as many people as possible on LinkedIn.
-Search for open networkers in LinkedIn groups, join a few LION groups, and then start perusing the member’s list.
-You will be able to use the group as how you know the person on the LinkedIn connect form.
-Then just include a private message explaining why you want to connect with them, such as you are trying to make more local connections on LinkedIn.
+- Open Networkers Groups - LinkedIn Open Networkers (LIONs) are people who want to connect openly with as many people as possible on LinkedIn.
+Search for open networkers in LinkedIn groups, join a few LION groups, and then start perusing the members’ list.
+You will be able to use the group through “how you know the person” on the LinkedIn connect form.
+Then just include a private message explaining why you want to connect with him or her, e.g., you are trying to make more local connections on LinkedIn.

-- Local Networking Groups – When searching groups, be sure to also search for local networking groups.
-After you have spent some time engaging in the local groups, you can start to connect with other members you have interacted with.
+- Local Networking Groups - When searching groups, be sure to also search for local networking groups.
+After you have spent some time engaging with the local groups, you can start connecting with other members.

-- Email Your Local Contacts – Remember that LinkedIn contacts are not meant to be spammed.
+- Email Your Local Contacts - Remember that LinkedIn contacts are not meant to be spammed.
 That said, you can go to your connections and filter them by location.
-Then you can select one or more people in a specific location at a time to email.
-You should probably email everyone individually and personalized if possible, but if not, this could be a good way to get an important message to lots of local contacts simultaneously.
+Then you can select people in a specific location to email, one or more at a time.
+You should probably email everyone individually and in a personalized manner, if possible.
+If not, this could be a good way to get an important message to lots of local contacts simultaneously.

 Local Marketing on Google+

-Although Google+ doesn’t have nearly the amount of users as Facebook or Twitter, they do corner the market in influencing search results.
-There are lots of reasons you should use Google+ such as the fact that businesses that might not normally show up on the first page of results will thanks to having the right Google+ connections.
+Although Google+ doesn’t have nearly the number of users as Facebook or Twitter do, it does corner the market in influencing search results.
+There are lots of reasons you should use Google+ such as the fact that businesses that might not normally show up on the first page of results will, thanks to having the right Google+ connections.

 Google has even incorporated Google+ people and pages above Google AdWords ads for some searches.

 If you want your Google+ profile to appear in search recommendations for local searches, be sure to include your current location in your Google+ profile in your Places Lived section.
-Also be sure to add locally optimized keyword phrases in your profile’s headline, introduction, and occupation.
+Also, be sure to add locally optimized keyword phrases to your profile’s headline, introduction, and occupation.